Boca Raton Criminal Defense Attorney

 What is the difference between a misdemeanor and a felony?

 Firstly, almost all felonies carry more severe penalties than misdemeanors.
-These penalties include higher fines, longer sentences and more significant repercussions after your ultimate release.
+These penalties include higher fines, longer sentences and more significant repercussions.
 Secondly, felony convictions result in a loss of your civil rights in Florida, including the right to vote, carry a firearm and may cause you to be forced to explain your felony conviction to any potential employer.
 Most misdemeanors do not carry the same long-term consequences.

 Does every case involve a trial?